Citizen X: Locations

 The film was shot in Hungary.
 The station where Chikatilo picks his victims is the Hatvan railway station, northeast of Budapest.
 The smaller, arched train shelter scene was shot in Nagymaros, Gödöllő, and Szokolya.
 Several other scenes were shot in the Gödöllő Railway Station.

 Director

-The film was directed by Chris Gerolmo, who additionally wrote the screenplay (adapted from Robert Cullen's 1993 non-fiction book The Killer Department) in addition to playing a minor role in the film as a militiaman.
+The film was directed by Chris Gerolmo, who wrote the screenplay (adapted from Robert Cullen's 1993 non-fiction book The Killer Department) in addition to playing a minor role in the film as a militiaman.

 Soundtrack

 The score for Citizen X was composed and conducted by Randy Edelman.
 It has been released on CD in the US by Varèse Sarabande.

 Reception

 Critical reception

 Citizen X was met with positive reviews from critics and audiences.
 It earned an 86% score on the movie review aggregator site Rotten Tomatoes.
 Scott Weinberg of eFilmCritic.com described it as "Fascinating and absorbing.
 One of HBO's finest made-for-cable flicks."